adibfarrasy/simpanan.nvim/README.md

   databases, MongoDB Compass for MongoDB, etc. - thus saving precious disk space and improve development speed from having to jump from one client to another.
 - Standardize all database output into the de-facto standard JSON.
-This will enable pipelining from one database query to another.
+This will enable data transformation (via jq) and pipelining from one database query to another.
-- Did I mention data pipelining?
-Those are in the works too.
-NOTE: it's still in the architecture design stage, so it will not come very soon.
-Feel free to submit PRs to help!

 ## Requirements
 - Go 1.20+